telerik/kendo-themes/packages/material/docs/index.md

 ## Dependencies

+For the Kendo UI Material theme to render properly, you need to provide [the Roboto font family](#toc-fonts) and [an optional set of modules](#toc-components).

 ### Fonts

-By default, the Material theme uses the Roboto font family.
-The theme package does not include the font&mdash;to start using it, load the font into the page.
-An easy way to do this is to include the font from Google Fonts:
+By default, the Material theme uses the Roboto font family but the font itself is not included in the theme package.

+You can add the font to the page from Google Fonts in the following way:

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700" />